Genetic and Other Epidemiological Risk Factors of Infants and Children with Hypospadias: A Case Control Study

 ”

-This case-control study investigated the epidemiological and genetic risk factors for hypospadias in 50 male children with the condition compared to 50 healthy controls.
-The study found that higher maternal and paternal age, consanguinity, rural residence, and preterm labor are significant risk factors for hypospadias.
-Genetic analysis revealed that 56% of children with hypospadias carried the mutant L allele of the V89L polymorphism in the Steroid 5 alpha reductase type 2 gene, compared to none in the control group, and they also had a higher frequency of the heterozygous GR genotype for the G34R mutation.
-Multivariate logistic regression identified maternal age and rural residence as the most independent predictors of hypospadias.
+This case-control study examined 50 male children with hypospadias and 50 healthy controls to identify epidemiological and genetic risk factors.
+Significant risk factors included higher maternal and paternal age, consanguinity, rural residence, and preterm labor.
+Genetic analysis showed that 56% of children with hypospadias had the mutant L allele of the V89L polymorphism in the Steroid 5 alpha reductase type 2 gene, compared to none in the control group, with a significant p-value (p < 0.001).
+The study concluded that older maternal age and rural residence were the most independent predictors of hypospadias, and genetic variants in the SRD5A2 gene may contribute to the condition's development.